 Unlocking the potential of the Indigenous economy.
-Fostering economic reconciliation.

 The Indigenous Growth Fund is an open-ended investment fund, structured as a limited partnership.
 With CAD $153M currently committed by accredited investors, the IGF enables Indigenous Financial Institutions to expand their lending to Indigenous entrepreneurs and their small to medium-sized businesses across Canada.